CCBDA-UPC/Cloud-Computing-QuickStart/Git-Github-Quick-Start.md

 ```
 git_local_repository $ git init
 ```
-We should see something like `Initialized empty Git repository in  git_local_repository/.git/`as an output that indicates that you have created a new repository in your current directory.
+We should see something like `Initialized empty Git repository in  git_local_repository/.git/`as an output indicating that you have created a new repository in your current directory.
 Internally a `.git` directory was added to local directory as you can check with:

 ```
 git_local_repository $ ls -a
 .		..		.git		LICENSE.md	README.md
 ```
-That turns that directory into a git repository.
-This `.git` *hidden* directory will contain all of the configuration and metadata necessary for git to keep track of our files and the changes that we make to them.
+That command turns `.git` directory into a git repository.
+The `.git` *hidden* directory will contain all of the configuration and metadata necessary for git to keep track of our files and the changes that we'll make to them.

-Usually we will want to store our identity information which tells all git repositories in our system our name/email, which will be applied to each commit.
-Type the following into the command line, replacing the fake identity with your own:
+Usually we will want to store our identity information to tell all git repositories in our system our name/email, which will be applied to each commit.
+Type the following text into the command line, replacing the fake initial identity with your own:

 ```
-git_local_repository $ git config --global user.name "JordiTorresBCN"
+git_local_repository $ git config --global user.name "angeltoribio-UPC-BCN"
-git_local_repository $ git config --global user.email torres@ac.upc.edu
+git_local_repository $ git config --global user.email angel.toribio@upc.edu
+git_local_repository $ git config -l
 ```

-After we initialize a directory as a git repository, we can then start issuing other git commands. **Warning, do not nest repositories**.
+After initializing a directory as a git repository, we can start issuing other git commands. **Warning, do not nest repositories!!!**.

 <a name="add"/>

 ### 2.3.
 Add & commit

-Our local repository consists of three "trees" maintained by git. the first one is your **_Working Directory_** which holds the actual files. the second one is the **_Index_** which acts as a staging area and finally the **_HEAD_** which points to the last commit we have made.
+Your local repository consists of three "trees" maintained by git.
+The first one is your **_Working Directory_** which holds the actual file you are editing.
+The second one is the **_Index_** which acts as a staging area.
+Finally the **_HEAD_** which points to the last commit you made.

-You can propose changes (add it to the Index) using `git add <filename>`( or `git add *` ).
+You can propose file changes (add the file to the Index) using `git add <filename>`( or `git add *` ).
 This is the first step in the basic git workflow.
 To actually commit these changes use `git commit -m "Commit message"`.
-Now the file is committed to the HEAD of your local working directory (but not in your remote repository yet).
+Now the file is committed to the HEAD of your local working directory (but not yet in your remote repository).

 ![workflow](https://github.com/angeltoribio-UPC-BCN/Quick-Start/blob/master/img/workflow.png)